Septias/github-bot/readme.md

 ### Architecture

-- The bot has to be hosted under a public ip to be able to receive rust webhooks.
+- The bot has to be hosted under a public IP to be able to receive github webhooks.
 - The file `server.rs` spins up a `tide` webserver listening on port `0.0.0.0:8080/receive`
-- The repository webhook sends all events to this endpoint where they are parsed and passed to the bot via an channel.
+- The repository webhook sends all events to this endpoint where they are parsed and processed.
-- The bot simultaneously listenes to client requests issued over the deltachat messanger as well as new webhook events.
-- After receiving a webhook event, the bot distrutes it to all listeners.
+- After receiving a webhook event, the bot distributes it to all listeners.
 - The client requests are parsed using `clap`.

 ### Files